devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 For this tutorial, the _Hello World_ page will serve as a representation of all the frontend static content.

-## Create a custom SSL certificate
+## Create a custom TLS certificate

 You want your static content to be securely hosted.
-AWS offers a free service for managing SSL certificates when they are used for AWS services such as CloudFront.
+AWS offers a free service for managing TLS certificates when they are used for AWS services such as CloudFront.

 1. Open the AWS browser console and navigate to the AWS Certificate Manager service.